dbernabee/dianabernabe.github.io/README.md

 # About Me
 I am a first-year student @ Stanford University.

 Electrical Engineering Major.
-Language Learning Enthusiast.

-Other interests: Particle Physics Research, Climate Sustainability.
+Particle Physics Research, Climate Sustainability.

 This is a rough draft of a personal website I want to build :,))